MicrosoftDocs/azure-docs/articles/azure-functions/monitor-functions-reference.md

 # Monitoring Azure Functions data reference

-See [Monitoring Azure Functions](monitor-functions.md) for details on collecting and analyzing monitoring data for Azure Functions.
+See [Monitoring Azure Functions](monitor-functions.md) for details on collecting and analyzing monitoring data for Azure Functions at the **application** level.

+See [Monitor Azure Functions](functions-monitoring.md) for details on collecting and analysing monitoring data for Azure Functions at the **function** level.

 ## Metrics